 A futures contract is an agreement to buy or sell an asset at a future date at an agreed-upon market price.
 One party would agree to buy a given quantity of securities or commodity and take delivery on a certain date.
 This contract would be a standardised agreement, trading upon a regulated exchange.
+Read on to learn how to trade futures.

 Future contracts were initially devised as a hedge against potential volatility in the underlying asset it represented.